EnigmaCurry/dry_agent/README.md

 ## `dry_agent` shell function

-`make` requires a bit too much boilerplate for quick CLI usage.
 One of the main drawbacks of `make` is that you always need to be in the same directory as the `Makefile` (Or specify the directory with `-C`).
-You can set up a Bash function wrapper for more ergonomic usage.
+You may want to set up this more ergonomic Bash function wrapper that you can use from any directory.

-You may choose whatever alias you want for the command.
-For example, you might choose `dry`.

 Add this to your `~/.bashrc` (or `~/.bashrc.local` if you do it like EnigmaCurry).